polinamin/disaster_recognition/README.md

 Our project, led by a team of three consultants, focuses on the development of a tweet classification model capable of distinguishing between tweets related to disasters and those that are not.
 We have also created a functional prototype using Streamlit, allowing users to input a tweet and receive an instant assessment regarding its relevance to an emergency situation.

 Throughout our modeling journey, we explored various machine learning algorithms, including LSTM, Random Forest Classifier, and Logistic Regression classification.
-In addition, we experimented with advanced techniques such as Word2Vec and pretrained embeddings, such as GloVe, to enhance the processing of our data.
+In addition, we experimented with advanced techniques, such as Word2Vec, and pretrained embeddings, such as GloVe, to enhance the processing of our data.

 For our app, we decided to implement a Bernoulli Naïve Bayes model due to its remarkable balance between accuracy, minimal overfitting, and high sensitivity.
 This choice reflects our priority in minimizing False Negatives, ensuring that tweets related to genuine disasters are not misclassified as 'safe' tweets.